UPDATED JUL 14, 2020

-Minnesotans aren’t big on bragging, but The Herbivorous Butcher is just so damn cool that our hearts swell with pride.
-We can’t help but tell everyone that the first vegan butcher shop in the country is here in Minneapolis, and it is amazing!
-Made with jackfruit and wheat flour, you’ll find meatless meat options from brats to bacon to BBQ ribs to breakfast sausage to… yeah, you get the point.
-Plus, it’s all so delicious, even your most carnivorous friend will be hard-pressed to tell the difference.
+Minnesotans aren’t big on bragging, but The Herbivorous Butcher is just so incredible that our hearts swell with pride.
+We can’t help but tell everyone that the first vegan butcher shop in the country is here in Minneapolis, and it's amazing!
+Made with jackfruit and wheat flour, you’ll find meatless "meat" options from brats and bacon to BBQ ribs and breakfast sausage.

-Not much beats pizza, so naturally finding a pizza place with a clearly marked vegan/vegetarian menu is pretty much perfection.
-And we’re not just talking about one sad vegetarian pizza option tacked on to the end of the menu.
-Pizza Lucé has four specialty pizza options that can be made vegan upon request and—with two varieties of “cheese”, six meatless meats, and over two dozen types of veggies—a ‘Build Your Own Pizza’ option that allows for endless combinations (we’re still working out how many different pizzas we need to try).
+Not much beats pizza, so naturally finding a 'za place with a clearly marked vegan/vegetarian menu is pretty much perfection.
+And we’re not just talking about one sad vegan pizza option tacked on to the end of the menu.
+Pizza Lucé has four specialty pizza options that can be made vegan upon request and—with two varieties of “cheese”, six meatless "meats", and over two dozen types of veggies—a ‘Build Your Own Pizza’ option that allows for endless combinations (we’re still working out how many different pizzas we need to try).

-With juices in every color of the rainbow and beautifully-decorated acai and grain bowls, South MPLS’s Whole Sum makes it almost impossible to dig in without taking a picture of your order first.
-Although not 100% vegetarian/vegan, this food truck turned cafe’s website writes out all of the ingredients in each dish to make ordering a breeze.
-Oh, and in addition to being #flawless, the food here is every bit as good as it looks and won’t confine you to hiding your food baby in your stretchiest yoga pants.
+With juices in every color of the rainbow and beautifully-decorated acai and grain bowls, South MPLS’s Whole Sum makes it almost impossible to chow down without taking a picture of your order first.
+Although not 100% vegetarian/vegan, this food truck turned cafe’s website writes out all of the ingredients in each dish to make augmented ordering a breeze.

 Usually finding decent vegan desserts is far from a piece of cake.
-Well, no longer!
-Thanks to one St. Paul woman and her magical baking skills, it just got even easier to get your hands on vegan cakes, cupcakes, cookies, brownies, muffins… the list goes on!
-You can get your sugar fix at Vegan East’s cafes in WBL and—coming soon!—Uptown.
+Thanks to one St. Paul woman and her magical baking skills, it's now easy to get your hands on vegan cakes, cupcakes, cookies, brownies, muffins… the list goes on!
+Come get your sugar fix at Vegan East’s cafe.
 With cake this good, we won’t judge if you want to celebrate your birthday more than once this year.

-French Meadow has apparently never heard the phrase “You can’t please everybody.”
+French Meadow has apparently never heard the phrase, “You can’t please everybody.”
 With chalkboard menus spanning wall-to-wall with vegan, vegetarian, organic, and gluten-free options, there is bound to be something for everyone in your brunch group.
-Speaking of options, French Meadow has locations in St. Paul and Minneapolis, can be grab-and-go or sit down, and offers breakfast, lunch, dinner, and—our personal fave—dessert.
+Speaking of options, French Meadow has locations in St. Paul and Minneapolis.
 Choosing what to order may be difficult, but choosing French Meadow is a no-brainer.

-Being vegan doesn’t mean giving up on your favorite comfort foods, and boy does Seward Cafe do comfort food well.
-We’re talking vegan pancakes, bagel sandwiches, veggie burgers, gyros… we’re drooling just thinking about it.
-And while the menu here isn’t totally meat-free, you can avoid foodie FOMO by ordering the vegan substitutions listed in the menu.
+Being vegan doesn’t mean giving up your favorite comfort foods.
+Seward Cafe is the prefect place to get vegan pancakes, bagel sandwiches, veggie burgers, gyros… we’re drooling just thinking about it.
+While the menu here isn’t totally meat-free, you can avoid foodie FOMO by ordering the vegan substitutions listed in the menu.

 Look out, Uptown!
-Brim is fresh on the scene with its largely plant-based menu packed with all the best ‘northern grown’ produce.
-Most of the meals here come in the form of grains or greens bowls (think sticky rice and turmeric brown basmati) filled—you guessed it—to the brim with organic, made-from-scratch ingredients that you can mix and match to your liking.
+Brim is fresh on the scene with its largely plant-based menu packed with all the best Northern-grown produce.
+Most of the meals here come in the form of grains or greens bowls (think sticky rice and turmeric brown basmati) filled to the brim with organic, made-from-scratch ingredients that you can mix and match to your liking.
 Bonus: Brim is so close to Bde Maka Ska, you can basically walk across the street and be in the water, making it the perfect place to refuel post beach day.

-Reverie is still searching for a building to call home, but instead of making hungry Twin Cities’ residents wait, it took its all vegan everything on wheels.
-Talk about dedication!
-We sure are grateful for Reverie’s fitt.co/…/reverie-vegan-food-truck-twin-citieshuge act of public service, though, because when it comes to getting our hands on eats like cubanos, polenta rancheros, and TLTs (tempeh, lettuce, and tomato!), waiting in line for the food truck is about all the waiting we can handle.
+Reverie is still searching for a building to call home, but instead of making hungry Twin Cities’ residents wait, it took its all vegan everything on wheels, and we couldn't be happier about it.
+When it comes to getting our hands on eats like Cubanos, polenta rancheros, and TLTs (tempeh, lettuce, and tomato!), waiting in line for the food truck is about all the waiting we can handle.